 Some possible adjustments might be obvious, like providing an appropriate office chair for someone with back pain, or screendreading software for someone who has a vision impairment.
 But many other things should be considered, depending on the employee’s needs – for instance, flexible working (including different hours or working from home); changes to minor duties associated with the role; time off for treatment; providing disability equality training for colleagues and managers.

-The Disability Discrimination Act gives rights to some people who might not normally describe themselves as ‘disabled’.
+The Equality Act gives rights to some people who might not normally describe themselves as ‘disabled’.
 Depending on the effects of the condition in an individual case, it can cover people with:

 - long term conditions like heart disease, arthritis or repetitive strain injury;